 As Digital Transformation arguably comes with its own set of technology investments, IT leaders will have to gain more visibility into the IT costs respective to the business value they translate into.
 Tracking run-of-the-mill expenditure against innovation expenditure and ensuring it does not go beyond the agreed ratio becomes crucial.
 CIOs become responsible to set up a methodology for TBM and guide the teams.

 Digital business transformation is a broad-based, long-term, dynamic process, that includes many moving parts.
 Making DT an exclusive technological endeavor is absolutely risky if not dangerous for the organization across various dimensions - not just technical; but financial, operational, and cultural.
-A proven successful transformation strategy straight out of book can risk the company’s brand and reputation if executed without proper infrastructure, communication, and monitoring processes.
+A proven successful Digital Transformation Strategy straight out of book can risk the company’s brand and reputation if executed without proper infrastructure, communication, and monitoring processes.